balena-io/docs/pages/learn/deploy/offline-updates.md

 $ app_name=offline-${arch}
 ```

 These environment variables will be used later in the process.
-If a pre-existing application is needed to be used, then the next step can be skipped.
-Otherwise, create a new balenaCloud application by running [`balena app create`](https://www.balena.io/docs/reference/balena-cli/#app-create-name).
+If a pre-existing fleet's is needed to be used, then the next step can be skipped.
+Otherwise, create a new balenaCloud fleet's by running [`balena app create`](https://www.balena.io/docs/reference/balena-cli/#app-create-name).

 ```bash
 $ balena app create ${app_name} --type ${device_type}
 ```

-Initialize the `app_slug` environment variable with the command below to store the slug of the application.
+Initialize the `app_slug` environment variable with the command below to store the slug of the fleet's.

 ```bash
 $ app_slug=$(balena app ${app_name} | grep SLUG | awk '{print $2}')